arincons2/RandomForest/README.md

 Complete google collab script (Python code):
 ...

-## **Problem statement**
+## **Context and Problem statement**
 The data are related to leads, that is, persons interested in the education product (process), and this leads may or may not convert to paid customers.

 ## **Objective**
- The goals of the project are:

--Analyze and build an ML model to help identify which leads are more likely to convert to paid customers.

--Find the factors driving the lead conversion process.

--Create a profile of the leads which are likely to convert.
+ The goals of the project are: i) Analyze and build an ML model to help identify which leads are more likely to convert to paid customers; ii) Find the factors driving the lead conversion process, iii) Create a profile of the leads which are likely to convert.

 ## **Techniques utilized**

-✅Main tasks:
+Main tasks:
--Data description: definition of columns (variables) -Importing libraries and data
+✅Data description: definition of columns (variables) -Importing libraries and data
 -Data overview (observations and sanity cheks) -Univariate analysis of numerical columns (boxplots and histograms) -Univariate analysis of categorical columns (countplots) -Bivariate and multivariate analysis for lead status and current_occupation, first_interaction, profile_completed and last_activity.
--bivariate and multivariate analysis for lead status and channels (print media, digital media, educational channels, referrals)
+-Bivariate and multivariate analysis for lead status and channels (print media, digital media, educational channels, referrals)
 -Bivariate and multivariate analysis for numerical variables.

 -Data preprocessing (for the Random forest modelling)